-Construction of the onshore cables is expected to take up to 21 months.
+Construction of the onshore cables is expected to take approximately 2 years.
 Installation will progress along the cable route during this time such that exposure to construction noise at any particular location along the route will be of relatively short duration.
 Excluding construction activities at TCs, construction activities are expected to occur primarily during the daytime along the route.
 Night work may be required in some locations to alleviate disruptions to traffic and has not been separately evaluated.